 - Deliver healthy relationship awareness raising sessions around the gendered nature of most family violence

 What you can do

-- Contact us to receive Anglicare’s notices about opportunities and events related to poverty and inequality
+- Contact us to receive Anglicare’s notices about opportunities and events related to preventing family and domestic violence

 - Connect with other people to prevent men’s violence against women

 - Make a donation to Anglicare WA